Pearson-Higher-Ed/alerts/README.md

 [Enzyme](http://airbnb.io/enzyme/), a JavaScript testing utility for React that makes it easier to assert, manipulate, and traverse your component's output.

-Note this will automatically run linting prior to executing the test suite.
+Linting will run automatically prior to executing the test suite.

     npm test

 #### Code Coverage

 On GitHub, there is integration with the code coverage service [Coveralls](https://coveralls.io/github/Pearson-Higher-Ed).
-To see the coverage results, execute:
+To see the coverage results locally, execute:

     npm run test-cov